zangqilong198812/quicklaunchpage/_pages/privacypolicy.md

 We collect and use your personal information for the following purposes as described in this Policy:

-**2.1.1 To provide you with OneClick corresponding functions, we need to collect information including:**
+**2.1.1 To provide you with SnapAction corresponding functions, we need to collect information including:**

 Account information:

 Help you become our user.
-The registration information you fill in, including your phone number, is used for registration, login, and use of the OneClick account to use OneClick products and services, as well as for customer service and after-sales support, and to ensure your account security.
+The registration information you fill in, including your phone number, is used for registration, login, and use of the SnapAction account to use SnapAction products and services, as well as for customer service and after-sales support, and to ensure your account security.
 Personal profile and service project information:

 During the registration and login process for some single services, if you provide additional information (such as region, nickname, gender, date of birth, avatar, interests, etc.), it will help us provide you with a better service experience.
-However, if you do not provide this information, it will not affect your use of OneClick's basic functions.
+However, if you do not provide this information, it will not affect your use of SnapAction's basic functions.
 At the same time, in accordance with the requirements of relevant laws and regulations or specific functions and services, you may need to provide other information (such as name, ID card, and other identification information) before using specific functions and services.
 If you do not provide this information, we will not be able to provide you with related functions and services.

 **2.1.2 To provide you with services that better meet your needs, you will provide information and associate it, including these functions and information:**

 Product reservation/purchase:

-You need to provide contact information (such as name, gender, phone number, etc.) to OneClick.
+You need to provide contact information (such as name, gender, phone number, etc.) to SnapAction.

 Information release:

-When you actively evaluate or publish other content (such as comments, etc.) on OneClick, we will collect and publish information after your authorization, showing your nickname, avatar, and published content, etc. You can authorize access to your camera, photos, and microphone by actively uploading pictures to publish content.
+When you actively evaluate or publish other content (such as comments, etc.) on SnapAction, we will collect and publish information after your authorization, showing your nickname, avatar, and published content, etc. You can authorize access to your camera, photos, and microphone by actively uploading pictures to publish content.
 When you need to turn off this function, most mobile devices support your demand.
 For specific methods, please refer to or contact the service provider or manufacturer of your mobile device.

 Payment:

-When you pay on OneClick, you can choose payment services provided by third-party payment institutions cooperating with OneClick (such as WeChat Pay, Alipay, etc.).
-The payment function itself does not collect your personal information, but we need to share your OneClick order information and reconciliation information with these payment institutions to confirm your payment instructions and complete the payment.
+When you pay on SnapAction, you can choose payment services provided by third-party payment institutions cooperating with SnapAction (such as WeChat Pay, Alipay, etc.).
+The payment function itself does not collect your personal information, but we need to share your SnapAction order information and reconciliation information with these payment institutions to confirm your payment instructions and complete the payment.

 Customer service: